Chrysanthemum growing guide

 Overwintering:

 In order to overwinter these varieties, plants will need to be protected from deep freezes.
 We highly recommend digging them up and storing them in pots in a greenhouse, garage, or other space protected from cold winter temperatures.
+Before you dig them up, cut your plants back to about 3-4 inches.
+This will make it much easier to repot and store.

 We've had lots of questions whether you can keep your mums in the ground over the winter.
 Some people in zones 8a and higher have had luck with heavy mulching and overwintering in the ground.
 It is possible, but not guaranteed to mulch and leave in place in milder winter climates, but do so at your own risk!
 We still recommend digging these up and protecting them from winter temps no matter what zone you are in.